AlexTISYoung/snipar/README.md

 # SNIPar

-SNIPar (single nucleotide imputation of parents) is a python library for imputing missing parental genotypes from observed sibling and parental genotypes, and for performing robust GWAS using the resulting imputed parental genotypes
+SNIPar (single nucleotide imputation of parents) is a python library for imputing missing parental genotypes from observed genotypes in a nuclear family, and for performing family based genome-wide association and polygenic score analyses.

 # Main features:

-Impute the expected sum of maternal and paternal genotypes given genotype data on the sibling
-    offspring of the parents and IBD sharing between the sibling offspring

-Imputes the expected genotype of the missing parent given a parent-offspring pair, or a parent and multiple full sibling offspring along with the shared IBD segments of those offspring.
+Impute missing parental genotypes given the observed genotypes in a nuclear family (impute_runner.py).

-Performs robust GWAS using observed and imputed parental genotypes along with observed proband genotypes (fGWAS.py script).
+Perform family based GWAS using observed and imputed parental genotypes (fGWAS.py).

-Computes PGS values for probands and parents from SNP weights using observed/imputed parental genotypes; analyse the direct and parental effects of the PGS on traits (fPGS.py).
+Compute polygenic scores for probands and parents from SNP weights using observed/imputed parental genotypes, and perform family based analysis of polygenic scores (fPGS.py script).

-The fGWAS.py and fPGS.py scripts use a random effects model to model phenotypic correlations between siblings.

 # Documentation